-In the 1980s, many people embraced a new conservatism in social, economic and political life during the 1980s, characterized by the policies of U.S. President Ronald Reagan and, in the United Kingdom, Prime Minister Margaret Thatcher.
-For some, the 1960s and 1970s had been a troubling time: The countercultural movements of the era, the Watergate scandal, the Vietnam War, the energy crisis, rising crime and inflation had undermined Americans’ confidence in their fellow citizens and in their government.
-The 1980s, often remembered for its materialism and consumerism, also saw the rise of the "yuppie," an explosion of blockbuster movies and the emergence of cable networks like MTV, which introduced the music video and launched the careers of many iconic artists, and the emergence of the AIDS crisis, which would go on to kill more than 700,000 people in the U.S. alone.
+In the 1980s, a new conservatism arose in social, economic and political life, characterized by the policies of U.S. President Ronald Reagan and U.K. Prime Minister Margaret Thatcher.
+For some, the 1960s and 1970s had been a troubling time that undermined Americans’ confidence in their fellow citizens and in their government.
+The 1980s, often remembered for its materialism and consumerism, also saw the rise of the "yuppie," an explosion of blockbuster movies and the emergence of cable networks like CNN and MTV, which introduced the music video and launched the careers of many iconic artists.
+The AIDS crisis of the 1980s would go on to kill more than 700,000 people in the United States alone.

 The populist conservative movement known as the New Right enjoyed unprecedented growth in the late 1970s and early 1980s.
-It appealed to a diverse assortment of Americans including evangelical Christians, anti-tax crusaders, advocates of deregulation and smaller markets, advocates of a more powerful American presence abroad, disaffected white liberals and defenders of an unrestricted free market.
+It appealed to a diverse assortment of Americans including evangelical Christians, anti-tax crusaders, advocates of a more powerful American presence abroad, disaffected white liberals and defenders of a free market with few if any regulations.

 During and after the 1980 presidential election, these disaffected former liberals came to be known as “Reagan Democrats.”
-They provided millions of crucial votes for the victory of Republican Ronald Reagan, the personable and engaging former governor of California, over the incumbent Democratic president, Jimmy Carter.
+They contributed millions of crucial votes to the victory of Republican Ronald Reagan, the former actor and governor of California, over incumbent Democrat Jimmy Carter.

-He advocated for industrial deregulation, reductions in government spending and tax cuts for both individuals and corporations, as part of an economic plan he and his advisors referred to as “supply-side economics.”
-Rewarding success and allowing people with money to keep more of it, the thinking went, would encourage them to buy more goods and invest more in businesses.
+Reagan advocated for industrial deregulation, reductions in government spending and tax cuts for both individuals and corporations, as part of an economic plan he and his advisors referred to as “supply-side economics.”
 His economic and social agenda was largely shared by his across-the-pond friend, British Prime Minister Margaret Thatcher.